Energy Awareness 6281-01 (Level 3 Award)

 This is a non-controlled assessment, meaning it does not require observation by an assessor.

 The assessment will be released to learners upon successful completion of stage 1 (the simulation-based assessment) and they will have 14 days to complete.
+We recommend that learners set aside a minimum of 3 hours to complete the assessment.

 Fees (per person)